rukai/PF_Sandbox/editor-tutorial.md

 Following this tutorial is a great way to get started with editing fighters in PF Sandbox.
 For a full reference of every operation check out the [documentation]().

+## Create a new package

+It is important to create your own package to put your fighters in.
+If you instead modify the example package, when an update is released for it, your modifications will be lost!

+TODO:
+Add a way to create a new package via treeflection. https://github.com/rukai/PF_Sandbox/issues/32

+For Now:
-Start off by ensuring your controller is in port 1 Then create a new package `cargo run -- new_package_name` (TODO: GUI menu method) After the game starts pause it. (spacebar)
+Create a new package by running from your command line `pf_sandbox new_package_name` After the game starts pause it. (spacebar)

+## Basics

 It will look like there is a stage with no fighters.
 However the fighters are there, they just have no collision boxes to make them visible.
+Start off by ensuring your controller is in port 1.
 Press `1` to select player 1.
 Now press F8 to toggle on ECB (Environment Collision Box) display Now we can see player 1's location as the newly appeared ECB.